liferay/liferay-docs/devGuide/en/chapters/06-frameworks.markdown

 ## Security and Permissions [](id=security-and-permissions-liferay-portal-6-2-dev-guide-06-en)

 The Java portlet standard defines a simple security scheme using portlet roles and their mapping to portal roles.
-On top of that, Liferay provides a fine-grained permissions system you can use to implement access security in your custom portlets.
-Here we'll give an overview of the standard Java security system, Liferay's permission system, and how to use them in your own portlets.
+On top of this, Liferay provides a fine-grained permissions system that you can use to implement access security in your custom portlets.
+Here, we'll give an overview of the standard Java security system, Liferay's permission system, and how to use them in your own portlets.

 ### JSR Portlet Security [](id=jsr-portlet-security-liferay-portal-6-2-dev-guide-06-en)